EvaFrossard/EvaFrossard.github.io/index.md

 Okay, okay, we might just be rubbing salt into the wound right now with loss and declines, let's talk about more positive things... the recovery !

 So what do we considered being an **efficient recovery** ?
 Since we do not want you to fall into the unknown for too long, but we still consider normal that a recovery is not happening in a flash, we consider that your recovery was successful if it happened <b>in the span of 16 weeks, or 4 months</b>.
 Yes, that's the median, and that may seem not very ambitious BUT Youtube is not a forgiving space, and we would consider ourselves happy if you do better than half of the population.

-More than 16 weeks and our model will sadly announce that you have one foot in the grave, and that Youtuber might not be a durable hobbie for you... sad, but your mom told you so years ago! <br />
+More than 16 weeks and our model will sadly announce that you have one foot in the grave, and that Youtuber might not be a durable hobbie for you... sad, but your mom told you so years ago!

-Here, using our tools, our goal is to put you out of the woods in the less time possible.
-If declines didn't end in 4 months, our program will consider that your recovery has failed.
+Here, using our tools, our goal is to put you out of the woods before this deadline and if declines didn't end in 4 months, our program will consider that your recovery has failed...

-# Our research team's work/findings on how to maximise your chances of recovery
+## Our research team's work/findings on how to maximise your chances of recovery

 No time for thumbnail fine-tuning and title brainstorming here.